 These guidelines and regulations change based on the value of the government contracts you work with (in tens of thousands) and the number of employees you have.
 The larger the contracts (and the more employees) the more compliance steps you will need to follow.
 This is why it is so important to read these guidelines carefully to know exactly what is expected of your organization.

 Additionally, you must be able to open your books to auditors at the Office of Federal Contract Compliance Programs (OFCCP) at any given time and prove that you are compliant.
+You may also be able to reach out to the National Association of Government Contractors for resources to help you.

 What Happens if These Regulations Slip?